 It's a good-looking OLED TV too - the tiny bezel doesn't get in the way, and its webOS operating system is as inviting as ever.
 As you go deeper into the menus, things get a bit more confusing but thankfully, the TV doesn't require a lot of tinkering out of the box.
 Its 40W speaker system sounds good enough to keep you entertained, but as with most flatscreen TVs, investing in a good soundbar won't do any harm.

 Read the full review: LG OLED55C9PLA

-This Panasonic set might not be the most glamorous OLED TV, but it's one of the best value sets we saw in 2019.
+This Panasonic set might not be the most glamorous TV, but it's one of the best OLED TVs, in terms of value, from 2019.
 Here, the picture does the talking, with its natural balance and tonal subtlety giving the image a fantastic sense of realism.
 Blacks are inky deep, but there's detail in those darker areas too.
 The above LG might offer a more polished picture, but the Panasonic more than holds its own.

 One big plus is that the Panasonic supports all the major HDR formats (including Dolby Vision and HDR10+), so there's no need to worry about the type of 4K content you want to watch.
 Oh, and its built-in speaker system sounds impressively weighty and dynamic too.